 But when you’re with someone, and they hurt you constantly and it starts changing you into a person you’re not… then maybe… just maybe… you shouldn’t be with this person.

-Before I got married my mom would call me wherever I was in the world at that time, every.
+Before I got married my mom would call me wherever I was in the world every.
 Single.
 Day.
 And I’m grateful for that.
 Her words never stopped ringing in my mind.
 “Don’t let anyone steal your happiness, your smile, your free spirit, and the genuine heart and love you give to people.”
 Until this day, she still says it.
 But the days I would call her crying, my heart in my hands, barely able to breathe.
 I didn’t want those days to keep recurring.
 And now, telling you guys about it, I get teary-eyed because I’ll never forget the heavy amount of pain I carried around with me for so long.
 I’ll never forget the commitment I gave and the betrayal it was constantly returned with.
 Don’t get me wrong, I wasn’t perfect either.
 By no means.
 But I at least felt like I didn’t deserve to constantly feel like I was dying inside.
 And things had to change.

 I realized that I didn’t have to spend time around people I didn’t WANT to spend time around.

 I realized I didn’t have to do things I didn’t WANT to do.